rootstrap/blog/content/django-vs-flask.md

 ## Main features
 - Django has a very powerful ORM that exposes a lot of SQL to the python programming language.
-- Authentication and Authorization built in, without any extra configuration
+- Authentication and Authorization built in, without any extra configuration.
-- A built in admin site
+- A built in admin site.
 - A built in mailing system.

 ## Pitfalls
-- Tightly coupled with its toolset, Django is sort of difficult to use in combination with other tools (replacing the form library for example)
+- Tightly coupled with its toolset, Django is sort of difficult to use in combination with other tools (replacing the form library for example).
 - The default scaffolding, while not bad for small projects, does not scale without modification when trying to manage things such as multiple environments.
-- It implements the Model View Template pattern, and requires some effort to implement other architecture types with it
+- It implements the Model View Template pattern, and requires some effort to implement other architecture types with it.

 # Flask